arjunr2/mqtt-benchmark/README.md

 ### Registering benchmark

 - Each benchmark must implement a `_parse_sub` and a `_main` method.
 The former register the benchmark with the main subparser and any arguments the benchmark needs, while the latter runs the actual benchmark.
+    - `_main` must return a string with all the relevant results to be logged for post-processing.
+In most cases, this is just the concatenation of the outputs from all the subscriber threads
 - Add the new file to [bench_scripts/\_\_init\_\_.py](bench_scripts/__init__.py)
 - Add the new file to list of SCRIPTS in [run_benchmark.py](run_benchmark.py)